senderle/bookcensus/README.md

 `docker-compose run web python manage.py createsuperuser`

+Finally, you'll want to populate the database:

+`docker-compose run web python manage.py importjson census/ingest/data/json-backups/20180509`

 ## Modifying your Django project and restarting the server:

-After changing Django code, you may need to restart the server to test your changes.
+After changing Django code, you may sometimes need to restart the server to test your changes.
 To do so, use this command:

 `docker-compose restart`